Understanding user authentication

 |Kerberos authentication||Supported||Not supported|

-You control which authentication scheme is enabled and which users can access TEXTML Server through configuration.
+You control which authentication scheme is enabled and which users can access the TEXTML Server application through configuration.

-If TEXTML Server user authentication is not enabled (default setting), TEXTML Server will still present the login window when users attempt to connect but it will accept any username and password.
+If TEXTML Server user authentication is not enabled (default setting), the TEXTML Server application will still present the login window when users attempt to connect but it will accept any username and password.